The story of hitting wall after wall when implementing progressive UX with cardsV2 in Google Chat Bot

 There is an important caveat here.
 The Google Chat API has a rate limit of 1 write per second per space.
 Both create and patch share this quota.

 This means you cannot send a patch for every token like LLM token streaming.
-You need to patch at appropriate granularity, such as at step transitions or paragraph boundaries.
+You need to patch at an appropriate granularity, such as at step transitions or paragraph boundaries.

 class ThrottledPatcher: